 A compilation album, Greatest Hits Vol. 1, was released in 2004, spanning a decade of singles and concluding the band's recording contract with Immortal Records and Epic Records.
 They signed to Virgin Records, releasing See You on the Other Side in 2005, and an untitled album in 2007.
 Korn's other recent albums, Korn III: Remember Who You Are (2010) and The Path of Totality (2011), were released via Roadrunner Records, with the latest album The Paradigm Shift (2013) being released via Prospect Park and Caroline Records.

-Korn has sold around 35 million copies worldwide.
-Eleven of the band's official releases have peaked in the top ten of the Billboard 200, eight of which have peaked in the top five.
+, Korn had sold around 35 million copies worldwide.
+Twelve of the band's official releases have peaked in the top ten of the Billboard 200, eight of which have peaked in the top five.
 Eight official releases are certified Platinum or Multi-Platinum by the Recording Industry Association of America (RIAA), and one is certified Gold.
 Korn has released seven video albums and thirty-nine music videos.
 The band has released forty-one singles, twenty-eight of which have charted.
 Korn has earned two Grammy Awards out of seven nominations.
 The band has received two MTV Video Music Awards from eleven nominations.

 Powered by Wikipedia